 Local bar associations, courts, schools, youth groups, and community organizations are encouraged to hold Law Day programs to help people understand how law keeps us free and how our legal system strives to achieve justice.

-The State Bar of Texas and the Texas Young Lawyers Association would like to thank all of the local bar associations and young lawyer affiliates who participated in the statewide Law Day contests.
-Thank you for taking the time to submit your bar association’s entries.
+The State Bar of Texas and the Texas Young Lawyers Association would like to thank all of the local bar associations and young lawyer affiliates who submitted entries in the statewide Law Day essay, photograph, and poster contests.
 We had many talented entries again this year and are always impressed by the creativity and hard work of our contestants.

 What Have Other Local Bar Associations Done To Celebrate Law Day?

 The El Paso Bar Association sponsors a Law Day Chess Tournament for elementary and middle school children.
-This program started approximately 20 years ago after low income school districts in El Paso received federal grant money to pay for chess coaches since the game is said to transcend language barriers and improve the ability to concentrate and solve problems.
+This program started approximately 20 years ago after low-income school districts in El Paso received federal grant money to pay for chess coaches since the game is said to transcend language barriers and improve the ability to concentrate and solve problems.
 The El Paso Bar Association Law Day Tournament matches students in each grade level to compete against each other.
 The first and second place winners are given trophies and then go on to play a lawyer.
 If the student defeats the lawyer in the chess match, he or she receives a medal stating, “I Beat a Lawyer.”
-In previous years, congressmen, local judges, and attorneys all participated in the tournament.
+Congressmen, local judges, and attorneys have all participated in the tournament.

-Members of the Law Week Committee plan a range of activities surrounding Law Day in addition to hosting their poster, essay, and photography contests for area schools.
-Other events include poster workshops for inner-city youth and minority groups, reading to elementary students in 100 area schools, holding interactive “Dialogues” on the Law Day theme in high school classes, and passing out pocket-sized copies of the Constitution to citizens reporting to jury duty.
-The Houston Bar also invites special needs students to the historic Harris County 1910 Courthouse, where they get the unique opportunity to tour the courthouse and to see an abbreviated reenactment of the oral arguments made to the U.S. Supreme Court in Brown v.
-Board of Education.
+Members of the Law Week Committee plan a range of activities surrounding Law Day in addition to hosting their poster, editorial, and photography contests for area schools.
+Other events include working on posters with inner-city youths and minority groups, reading to elementary students in 100 area schools, holding interactive dialogues on the Law Day theme in high school classes, and passing out pocket-size copies of the Constitution to citizens reporting to jury duty.
+The Houston Bar also invites special-needs students and their teachers to the historic Harris County 1910 Courthouse, where they get to see an “All About Guardianships” presentation.

 The Jefferson County Bar Association’s Law Day celebration encourages member participation and honors the rule of law.
-At the Law Day Ceremony thousands of dollars are awarded to the Law Day speech and poster contest winners, and to the Mock Trial team, which provides students with the opportunity to learn about our legal system.
-The bar also recognizes exemplary lawyers in the community during their Annual Meeting and Law Day Ceremony.
-The event concludes by promoting camaraderie among the legal community through its annual Fajita Cook-Off, Washer Tournament, and Bar Party, complete with live entertainment from a group of local attorneys and judges named Lawlapalooza.
+At the Law Day ceremony, thousands of dollars are awarded to the Law Day speech and poster contest winners and to the mock trial team, providing students with the opportunity to learn about our legal system.
+The bar also recognizes exemplary lawyers in the community during its Annual Meeting and Law Day Ceremony.
+The event concludes by promoting camaraderie among the legal community through its annual Fajita Cook-Off, Washer Tournament, and Bar Party, complete with live entertainment from Lawlapalooza, a group of local attorneys and judges.